 Public Relations Officer

-Enlisted into the RAAF in 1995 and is still currently serving.
+Enlisted into the RAAF in 1995 and recently retired from full time service.
 Volunteers remotely in support of BOOTSTRAPS and is married with two children.

 Worked as a stockman before serving 20 years in the Australian Army.
 Worked in the motorcycle industry, transport industry, funeral industry and with the Probation and Parole department.
 Married with 1 child.